arianshnsz/Django-Task-Reminder/README.md

 Users would be allowed to:
    - Add, Modify, and remove tasks.
    - Assign tasks to other users.
-   - set Reminders for their tasks.
+   - Set Reminders for their tasks.

 For notifications, this project uses DWR-910 4G LTE USB Router to send sms to users.